Lee-yah/URL-Classifier-API/README.md

 #### Production Deployment
 The `DEVELOPMENT_ENVIRONMENT=production` environment variable is required to disable debug mode in production.

+**Note**: The deployed API on Render is configured for automatic deployment.
+Any changes pushed to the branch connected to render will automatically trigger a rebuild and deployment.

 ## Dependencies

 Key dependencies include: